cfcsoftware/healthrxai/README.md

 (https://healthrxai.com)

+HealthRx AI – Powering the Future of Healthcare Operations

+HealthRx AI is an enterprise-grade, AI-powered Hospital Management System (HMS) designed to digitize, automate, and optimize every aspect of hospital and clinic workflows.
+Built on modern cloud architecture with blockchain security, predictive AI, and modular scalability, it empowers healthcare institutions to deliver efficient, transparent, and patient-centric services.

+A Complete Healthcare Operating System

+HealthRx AI offers a comprehensive suite of modules to manage clinical, administrative, and financial operations.
+From patient registration, appointment scheduling, OPD/IPD management, to billing, pharmacy, lab & radiology integration, and EMR/EHR, the platform is designed for seamless interoperability.
+Additional tools like inventory control, diet & housekeeping, ambulance tracking, insurance processing, and HR & payroll ensure that every department is digitized and connected in real-time.

+Each module works in harmony to reduce errors, save time, and improve both staff productivity and patient satisfaction.
+Customizable dashboards provide a 360° view of operations, while built-in audit trails ensure accountability.

+🤖 AI-Powered Healthcare Workflows

+HealthRx AI incorporates advanced artificial intelligence to bring intelligence into action:

+AI-based disease prediction and diagnostics NLP-enabled voice transcription for doctors
+Smart discharge summaries
+Predictive inventory restocking
+Patient risk profiling
+AI chatbots for scheduling and triaging

+These features reduce administrative workload and enable faster, data-driven decisions that improve clinical outcomes and patient experience.

+🔐 Enterprise-Grade Security & Compliance

+Data security and regulatory compliance are at the core of HealthRx AI.
+The system uses blockchain-based encryption, role-based access controls, and immutable audit logs.
+It complies with HIPAA, GDPR, and India’s ABDM/NDHM framework, making it suitable for hospitals operating across different regions.

+📲 Connected & Accessible Anywhere

+HealthRx AI is built for mobility and accessibility:
+Mobile apps for doctors, staff, and patients (Android & iOS) Telemedicine with video consultation and e-prescriptions WhatsApp reminders and patient communication Integration with payment gateways (UPI, Stripe, Razorpay) Smart robots for in-hospital medicine delivery

+This 360° accessibility improves coordination between departments and strengthens engagement with patients, especially in hybrid or remote care models.

 Full-Stack Seed project provided by **[App Generator](https://app-generator.dev/)** on top of **[Purity Dashboard](https://app-generator.dev/product/purity-dashboard/)** design from **[Creative-Tim](https://app-generator.dev/agency/creative-tim/)**.
 The backend logic is provided by a simple, `easy-to-extend` **Django API Server** that manages the Authentication flow (login, registration, logout) using `JSON Web Tokens` (JWT).